-The History and Traditions of Ear Candling
+The History and Cultural Discussions Surrounding Ear Candling

 The history of ear candling includes many oral traditions and cultural stories, though most are undocumented and cannot be verified.
 Some commercial sources may present unverified claims about its origins.